Welcome to the English language version of the KaM web site (v. 2013)

 for 09 Sep 2016, the German president Bundespräsident Joachim Gauck, and Ms Daniela Schadt, by personal invitation (see here) had requested the presence of two residents of the Moltkeplatz at the annual Bürgerfest / citizens´ festival in the park of the president´s official residence Schloss Bellevue in Berlin.
 Both invitees have been active in the Kunst am Moltkeplatz KaM e.V. association as founding members and members of its board.
 Together with some 2.500 others - all active in charitable non-for-profit organisations or projects in Germany - and some additional 1.500 accompanying guests, they enjoyed some highly memorable hours from afternoon thru late at night ... in great weather, and in a beautiful setting.

 In his address, welcoming his guests, and thanking them for their charitable work, the Bundespräsident referred to their ehrenamtliche Engagement für die Zivilgesellschaft (charitable and not-for-profit commitment to the civic society), also mentioning Menschen, die sich für den Erhalt von Kunstschätzen einsetzen (people who are committed to save art works).
-(Excerpt of the Bundespräsident´s address here).
+(Audio excerpt of the Bundespräsident´s address here).

 KaM e.V. takes these words to also refer to its efforts, and gladly passes these words of gratitude of the Bundespräsident on to all members of the association KaM e.V., and to KaM´s supporters and sponsors.